 SEVEN: Before the Music

-I began writing the story of my music adventure in 1991 from notes initiated in 1972.
-The deaths of my good friends Bob Venable in 1996 and Buck Ramsey in 1998 triggered strong emotional introspection of gathering and deciphering old memories—some vague, some not.
+I began writing the story of my music adventure in 1991, from notes initiated in 1972.
+The deaths of my good friends, Bob Venable in 1996, and Buck Ramsey in 1998, triggered strong emotional introspection of gathering and deciphering old memories—some vague, some not.
 I journeyed back to dim childhood memories during the Second World War when American families were held captive by calamitous, historic events of the early 1940s.
 Even in those fateful times, Amarillo was a fine place for a youngster to be raised.
 It was small enough to be relatively safe and large enough (1950 population 75,000) to provide job opportunities for my parents.

 Are you old enough to remember Second World War rationing and other war-related events?
 One must have been born by about 1942 to have any personal recollection of this war.
 I remember hearing the songs “Blue Skies” and “Too-Ra-Loo-Ra-Loo-Ral” by Bing Crosby—the latter once described by a black comedian as the origin of “white scat singing”!
 Because nylon was used in the manufacture of parachutes, nylon stockings were unavailable, and Mom was excited when they were available again at the war’s end.
 I remember how lye soap would burn my eyes, and that the remnants of bar soap were taken to the butcher shop.
-My son Marc informs that butchers processed large quantities of animal fat trimmings, which made their shops logical collection points for household waste fat, lard, cooking oil, and bar soap made from tallow (rendered animal fat) used in various products needed for the war effort, including explosives made from glycerin in the fat.
-Uncle Jess gave Dad several European war souvenirs still in my family’s possession—a German pocket watch; several bills of war-time European paper money; and an unusual 16-gauge, double-barrel French shotgun.
-By the mid to late 2040s there will be few living people with personal memories of the Second World War.
+My son Marc informs me that butchers processed large quantities of animal fat trimmings, which made their shops logical collection points for household waste fat, lard, cooking oil, and bar soap made from tallow (rendered animal fat).
+These collected commodities were used in various products needed for the war effort, including explosives made from glycerin in the fat.
+Uncle Jess gave Dad several European war souvenirs that are still in my family’s possession—a German pocket watch; several bills of war-time European paper money; and an unusual 16-gauge, double-barrel French shotgun.
+By the mid to late 2040s, there will be few living people with personal memories of the Second World War.
 When I was young, some of the oldest people had experienced Civil War events.

-On his final mission Uncle Ray was not assigned to 67th Squadron, but instead the 68th, consisting of seven B-24 Liberator bombers of which only three returned.
-With an 11-man flight crew the B-24 Liberator nicknamed “RAM IT-DAM IT” was piloted by 1st Lt.
+On his final mission, Uncle Ray was not assigned to 67th Squadron, but instead the 68th, consisting of seven B-24 Liberator bombers of which only three returned.
+With an eleven-man flight crew, the B-24 Liberator nicknamed “RAM IT-DAM IT” was piloted by 1st Lt.
 Hartwell R. Howington of Cantonment, Florida.
 All four crew officers were killed and two crewmen were taken prisoner.
 The other five crewmen, including Uncle Ray, returned to England with assistance from the French UG (underground).
-The escape route from the Haute-Normandie crash site in northern France led south through Paris, and eventually through the Pyrenees Mountains into Spain—a 600-mile trek taking more than four months.
+The escape route from the Haute-Normandie crash site in northern France led south through Paris, and eventually through the Pyrenees Mountains into Spain—a 600-mile trek, taking more than four months.
 Uncle Ray was hidden by the French UG and transported by bus and by train.
-As a security precaution he and a fellow soldier were situated in separate locations on a bus in Paris when two Gestapo officers boarded, headed straight for the blond-haired, blue-eyed fellow soldier and led him away.
+As a security precaution, he and a fellow soldier were situated in separate locations on a bus in Paris when two Gestapo officers boarded, headed straight for the blond-haired, blue-eyed fellow soldier, and led him away.
 Uncle Ray believed his own olive skin, dark hair, prominent nose, and French beret allowed him to better blend with the French populace and avoid the same unfortunate fate—one in which the fellow soldier never returned home.
 Weeks later, after arriving at the Pyrenees Mountains where his French UG guide abandoned him, Uncle Ray nearly froze to death before reaching the safety of Spain.
 Each of Dad’s four brothers—Graham, Jess, Ray, and E. B.—returned from the European theatre of war physically unharmed, although Uncle Jess would never again be willing to sleep in a dark room.

-Germany’s unconditional surrender to the Allies was on May 7, 1945 and V-E Day, Victory in Europe Day, was declared on May 8th.
-Here are transcriptions of two letters, which Uncle E. B., Dad’s youngest brother, wrote to his mom, sister, and family on the first two days following V-E Day.
+Germany’s unconditional surrender to the Allies was on May 7, 1945, and V-E Day, Victory in Europe Day, was declared on May 8.
+Here are transcriptions of two letters, which Uncle E. B., Dad’s youngest brother, wrote to his mom, sister, and family on the first two days following V-E Day: